 Suntory Whisky Yamazaki Single Malt Whisky is crafted with the finest coconut and it contains just a slight hint of cinnamon to give its overall flavor profile a boost.

-Suntory Whisky Yamazaki Single Malt Whisky is used in a lot of Japanese cocktail recipes which is what makes it such a robust and unique scotch whiskey option.
+Suntory Whisky Yamazaki Single Malt Whisky is used in a lot of Japanese cocktail recipes which is what makes it such a robust and unique scotch whisky option.

 Suntory Whisky Yamazaki Single Malt Whisky has a very sweet yet soft body that is easy on the tongue and great-tasting making you want to come back for more.